mfaani/mfaani/content/posts/career/being-first-is-a-game-changer/index.md

 Being early and well-prepared for meetings demonstrates your attentiveness and respect for others' time.
 Consider the person who arrives ahead of schedule, ensuring that all technical aspects, like screen sharing and microphone functionality, are in perfect order.
 This individual not only presents themselves more favorably but also enhances the meeting experience for everyone involved.
 Contrast this with someone who is habitually late, struggles with basic presentation tools, or overlooks essential permissions for content sharing.
 A _rehearsal_ once revealed that the audience couldn't hear the introductory music due to the noise suppression feature in Teams...

+> 💡 Being first also translates to being fast.
+Often I've been handed tasks / projects.
+The project get de-prioritized because someone beat me to getting their own project passed the first phase.
+Example: Product Team then has 3 projects to choose from.
+All projects are worthy of pursuit.
+They decide to prioritize the project that's further ahead.
+The other two projects gets de-prioritized.

 ## How to be first

 Demonstrating care and staying informed requires a blend of knowledge, attentiveness, and the flexibility to manage your schedule effectively.
 Implementing automation, setting up metrics in advance or just being the go-to person can significantly expedite your ability to be responsive and authoritative, positioning you as the lead.
 Yet, it's not just about showing concern or being proactive; it's about leading with action, delivering results swiftly, and being at the forefront of addressing challenges or incidents.
 Equally important is the willingness to share insights and discoveries, even when they may not lead to immediate, tangible outcomes.
 Investing time to understand and interpret your metrics is invaluable, as it not only enhances your expertise but also cements your status as a trailblazer and leader in your field.